 Few businesses realize the impact of e-waste on local and world environments; they usually think of their outmoded electronics as trash.
-The 2012 U.S. Environmental Protection Agency report cites the volume of e-waste produced in the U.S. was over four million tons, and increasing.
-The discarded electronics contain harmful elements such as arsenic, mercury, lead and antimony.
+The 2012 U.S. Environmental Protection Agency report cites the volume of e-waste produced in the U.S. was over four million tons and increasing.
+The discarded electronics contain harmful elements such as arsenic, mercury, lead, and antimony.
 These unhealthy chemicals are known to cause seizures, cancer and lung damage.

 The Resource Conservation and Recovery Act issued by the Environmental Protection Agency classifies electronics as computers, computer peripherals, monitors, televisions, VCRs audio and stereo equipment, DVD players, telephones, video cameras, facsimile and copying machines, cellular phones, video game consoles and wireless devices.
 Some kitchen appliances and other household electronics are also recycled.
-NCMSS accepts practically anything with a plug.
+DRM accepts practically anything with a plug.

 The Electronic Equipment Reuse and Recycling Act, administered by the California State Department of Environmental Conservation, require businesses to arrange for the collection and delivery of e-Waste to designated e-Waste recycling facilities.
 Businesses are required to know where their electronic waste is taken.